Regular Reduction of Controlled Magnetic Hamiltonian System with Symmetry of the Heisenberg Group: Introduction

 A brief of outline of this paper is as follows.
 In the second section, we review some relevant definitions and basic facts about the Heisenberg group $\mathcal{H}, $ coadjoint $\mathcal{H}$-action and coadjoint orbit, which will be used in subsequent sections.
-The magnetic reduction of the cotangent bundle of the Heisenberg group $\mathcal{H} $, and the magnetic term in the magnetic symplectic form of cotangent bundle of the Heisenberg group $\mathcal{H}$, which is related to a curvature two-form of a mechanical connection determined by the reduction of center action of the Heisenberg group $\mathcal{H}, $ are introduced in the third section.
-In the fourth section, we introduce briefly some relevant definitions and basic facts about the RCH systems defined on a symplectic fiber bundle and on the cotangent bundle of a configuration manifold, respectively, and RCH-equivalence, the regular point reducible RCH system with symmetry, the RpCH-equivalence, and give the regular point reduction theorem.
-In the fifth section, we discuss the magnetic reduction of a RCH system with symmetry of the Heisenberg group $\mathcal{H} $ and MRCH-equivalence, and give the reduced regular controlled Hamiltonian system on the generalization of coadjoint orbit of the Heisenberg group by calculation in detail.
-Moreover, we prove the magnetic reduction theorem for the RCH system with symmetry of the Heisenberg group, which explains the relationship between MRCH-equivalence for the magnetic point reducible RCH systems with symmetry of the Heisenberg group and RCH-equivalence for the associated magnetic point reduced RCH systems.
+The reduction of the magnetic cotangent bundle of the Heisenberg group $\mathcal{H} $, and the magnetic term in the magnetic symplectic form of cotangent bundle of the Heisenberg group $\mathcal{H}$, which is related to a curvature two-form of a mechanical connection determined by the reduction of center action of the Heisenberg group $\mathcal{H}, $ are introduced in the third section.
+In the fourth section, we introduce briefly some relevant definitions and basic facts about the RCH systems defined on a symplectic fiber bundle and on the cotangent bundle of a configuration manifold, respectively, and RCH-equivalence, the regular point reducible RCH system with symmetry, as well as CMH system, M-CH-equivalence, and the regular point reducible CMH system with symmetry.
+Even if a CMH system is also a RCH system, but the set of CMH systems with symmetries is not a complete subset of the set of RCH systems with symmetries under the regular point reduction of RCH system.
+In the fifth section, we state that the CMH system with symmetry of the Heisenberg group $\mathcal{H} $ is a regular point reducible CMH system, and give its regular point reduced CMH system on the generalization of coadjoint orbit of the Heisenberg group $\mathcal{H} $ by calculation in detail.
+Moreover, we discuss the MR-CH-equivalence for the regular point reducible CMH system with symmetry of the Heisenberg group $\mathcal{H} $, and prove the regular point reduction theorem for such system, which explains the relationship between MR-CH-equivalence for the regular point reducible CMH system with symmetry of the Heisenberg group and M-CH-equivalence for the associated regular point reduced CMH system.
 As an application of the theoretical results, in the sixth section, we consider the motion of the Heisenberg particle in a magnetic field, and we also consider the magnetic term from the viewpoint of Kaluza-Klein construction.
-These research works develop the theory of Hamiltonian reduction for the RCH system with symmetry of the Heisenberg group and make us have much deeper understanding and recognition for the geometrical structures of controlled Hamiltonian systems.\\
+These research works develop the theory of regular reduction for the CMH system with symmetry of the Heisenberg group and make us have much deeper understanding and recognition for the geometrical structures of phase spaces of controlled Hamiltonian systems.